 At the Dhobi Khana in Fort Cochi, Kerala, nothing much has changed since the first Tamil dhobis were brought in by the Dutch Army 300 years ago to wash their uniforms.
 Today it is still operated by descendants of those original families, who live and work here as they have done for generations.

 The dhobis do their own family wash here, alongside items they are paid to clean.
 These clothes and household linens come from both hotels and private homes.
-Our guide told us that many who can afford it like to have their white goods washed traditionally rather than by machine.
+Mary told us that many who can afford it like to have their white goods washed traditionally rather than by machine.

 The area where they work is divided into three sections.
 In one is a series of small stone cells, each numbered and for use by a specific dhobi wallah.
 Here they do the washing, the first task of their working day.
 Usually men wash, while women help them dry and iron the clothes, but we did see a few women washing.